Ever wonder how to prepare those big pork chops with the bone in without drying it out or using your oven?

 Prep

-- Lay them out on a cutting board and taking a sharp knife, cut through the fat straight down every 2 inches to prevent the chop from curling.
+- Lay the pork chops out on a cutting board and taking a sharp knife, cut through the fat straight down every 2 inches to prevent the chop from curling.

 - Season chop liberally with salt and black pepper.